arnoldwells/weatherstation/README.md

 - Automatically remove old images from the generated folder
 - Show UV index the same way as the PoP - resolving any overlap conflicts
 - Retrieve the [artists-new.json](artists-new.json) file from Google Drive to facilitate easier updating
+- Connect to a Xiaomi Mi Temperature / Humidity sensor through bluetooth